The Viking Spirit is rooted in Pride, Honor, and Enthusiasm.

 A St. Elizabeth staff member will provide you with a 1-on-1 family tour, giving you the opportunity to explore our campus, ask questions, and learn all there is to know about being a member of VKNation.
 School tours will be available for online scheduling soon.
 To schedule your visit today, contact the admissions office at 302-656-3369 x3039.

-To schedule your visit today, contact the admissions office at 302-656-3369 x3039.
+To schedule your visit today, contact the Admissions Office at 302-656-3369 x3039.

 A pair of black quotation marks on a white background.